sumitbasu116/Spring-Security-6/README.md

 > csrf_token is a hidden field generated at the time of when the SessionID got generated or at the time of authentication.
 Attacker can get the Session ID as it is visible.
 > However, the csrf_token is a hiddle field in the form, so Attacker can not see it from outside the client machine.
 This way csrf attack can be prevented for the POST,PUT, DELETE request.

+# Components of Spring Security
+> Filter Chain has Authentication Filter.
+Authentication Filter has the Security context.
+Authentication Manager is calling Authentication filter to get the Authentication Provider.